Education and Housing

 Funds from the CNA will help nonprofits serving youth experiencing homelessness, including Community Shelter Board, Huckleberry House, and Star House.
 Support from the effort will assist them as they work to connect youth to stabilizing resources; expand outreach efforts, services, and educational programs in the shelter system; and help with the implementation of a framework for a community-wide response to prevent and end youth homelessness in central Ohio.

-Transform childcare into quality, early learning experiences for every child in central Ohio and provideg leadership and access to comprehensive information for community decision making.
+Transform childcare into quality, early learning experiences for every child in Central Ohio by serving as a resource and partner to the adults in a child’s life.

 Identify, cultivate, and secure resources while serving as responsible financial stewards to advance educational opportunities, programs, and services at Columbus State Community College.

 Provide youth experiencing homelessness with a safe respite from the streets and connect them with a chance to thrive.